-If the tenant caused the destruction of the leased premises, they will be liable not only for the remaining rent due for the balance of the term but also for the costs arising from that destruction, including the cost of reinstatement.
+If the tenant caused the destruction of the leased premises, he or she will be liable not only for the remaining rent due for the balance of the term but also for the costs arising from that destruction, including the cost of reinstatement.

-If the landlord caused the destruction of the leased premises, the lease ends and the tenant can claim damages from the landlord for their direct losses.
+If the landlord caused the destruction of the leased premises, the lease ends and the tenant can claim damages from the landlord for his/her direct losses.
 The tenant will be entitled to receive a refund on that portion of the rent paid in advance prior to the date of termination.